imagealt

 Mission of the Department

-The Boccaccio Department is divided into: first two years, which coordinates the teaching activity of the Italian, geo-history and Latin disciplines (the latter present only in the sections of the Liceo Scientifico, not in the Applied Sciences option sections); second biennium and fifth year, which coordinate the activity of the Italian and Latin disciplines.
-There are 20 teachers, all belonging to the same competition class (A011); they work in part on mixed chairs, alternating both teaching in the first two years and that in the following classes, and teaching in sections of the Scientific High School with that in Applied Science sections, both within the staff of the reinforcement.
+The Boccaccio Department is divided into: first two years, which coordinates the teaching activity of the disciplines Italian, geohistory and Latin (the latter present only in the sections of the Scientific High School, not in the Applied Sciences option sections); second two-year period and fifth year, which coordinate the activity of the Italian and Latin disciplines.
+There are 20 teachers, all belonging to the same competition class (A011); they work partly on mixed teaching positions, alternating both teaching in the first two years with that in subsequent classes, and teaching in sections of the Scientific High School with that in sections of Applied Sciences, and within the strengthening staff.

-The educational-training objectives that the Department proposes respond to the need to place the concept of competence at the center of its attention in a personalist perspective, in the sense that it must be the centrality of the person, or rather of the learner, that constitutes the inspiring principle of the educational process, as declared by all the most recent national and European legislation.
-Disciplinary knowledge must thus constitute the condition for developing those skills that enrich the pupils' personality and make them aware of themselves and of others.
+The educational-training objectives that the Department sets itself respond to the need to place the concept of competence at the center of its attention from a personalist perspective, in the sense that it must be the centrality of the person, or rather of the learner, that constitutes the inspiring principle of teaching process, as declared by all the most recent national and European legislation.
+Disciplinary knowledge must thus constitute the condition for developing those skills that enrich the students' personalities and make them aware of themselves and others.

-Without knowledge and skills - as stated - skills cannot manifest themselves; and here the Department also works in this perspective, for the creation of specific teaching modules, based on the founding nuclei expressed by the new National Guidelines, identifying some essential knowledge and skills, but at the same time leaving teachers the possibility of designing innovative scholastic paths, also through the use of new technologies or through different methodological approaches.
-An example of this, in the teaching of Latin, is the presence of both the translation grammar approach (also through the use of IT supports), and the innovative one of the Ørberg Method; methodologies all equally useful for favoring that encounter with classical texts which educates students to compare ancient and modern, to grasp elements of continuity and innovation within our cultural tradition, both national and European.
+Without knowledge and skills - as stated - skills cannot manifest themselves; and here the Department also works in this perspective, for the creation of specific teaching modules, based on the founding nuclei expressed by the new National Indications, identifying some essential knowledge and skills, but at the same time leaving teachers the possibility of designing innovative school paths, as well as through the use of new technologies or through different methodological approaches.
+An example of this in Latin teaching is the presence of both the grammatical translation approach (also through the use of IT supports) and the innovative one of the Ørberg Method; methodologies all equally useful to encourage that encounter with classical texts which educates students to compare ancient and modern, to grasp elements of continuity and innovation within our cultural tradition, both national and European.

-The first two-year period, which also marks the conclusion of compulsory schooling, is on the one hand a moment of connection with the lower secondary school, and on the other as a preparatory step for the second two-year period.
-The primary and transversal objective of the disciplines taught is the consolidation of linguistic skills (both in reception and in production) because, as stated in the DM n.139/2007, "mastery of the Italian language is an indispensable premise for the conscious and critical exercise of every form of communication and is common to every form of learning (...) it is indispensable for interacting in the community and for fully exercising citizenship".
-At the same time, however, attention is paid to the different typologies of literary text, to gradually guide the student towards the more specialized path faced in the second two-year period - fifth year.
-Insofar as literature, whether ancient or modern or contemporary, also takes on a formative value for developing the complex and profound sense of belonging to society.
+The first two years, which also marks the end of compulsory schooling, is on the one hand a moment of connection with the lower secondary school, on the other as preparatory to the second two years.
+The primary and transversal objective of the disciplines taught is the consolidation of linguistic skills (both in reception and in production) because, as stated in Ministerial Decree n.139/2007, "mastery of the Italian language is an indispensable premise for the conscious and critical exercise of every form of communication and is common to every form of learning (...) it is essential to interact in the community and to fully exercise citizenship".
+At the same time, however, there is no lack of attention to the different types of literary text, to gradually guide the student towards the more specialized path addressed in the second two-year period - fifth year.
+Since even literature, whether ancient, modern or contemporary, takes on an educational value to develop the complex and profound sense of belonging to society.

 BOCCACCIO 2019_22.pdf